duggalrohi/rohitswebsite/content/home/hero.md

   spacing:
     # Customize the section spacing.
 Order is top, right, bottom, left.
     padding: ["20px", "0", "20px", "0"]

 widget: hero
 headless: true  # This file represents a page section.
-# Order that this section appears on the page.
+weight: 5 # Order that this section appears on the page.

 # ...
 Put Your Section Options Here (title etc.) ...